 e) Sports Nutrition

 The headquarters of the Cosmopolitan Aid Foundation will be located in Bundase in the Greater Accra Region.
-This is going to be the site for the new international airport which will become the center of West Africa to the world in the travel and pleasure industry.
-Apart from this huge international airport, there will be an Airport City with skyscrapers of the Dubai style, the seat of the government and all the ministries, an Olympic Stadium among other infrastructures.
+This is going to be the site for the new international airport, which will become the centre of West Africa to the world in the travel and pleasure industry.
+Apart from this huge international airport, there will be an Airport City with skyscrapers of the Dubai style, the seat of the government and all the ministries, an Olympic Stadium, among other infrastructures.

-We are acquiring 25, 000 acres of land extending from the Volta River to an area behind the new International Airport in Bundase, to build The Kingdom City which will englobe all the structures of the Cosmopolitan Aid Foundation.
-As coalition builders, in the effort of making our projects become auto-sustainable in the future, we will work co-operatively with all individuals and groups, for profit and not for profit corporations and organisations, with government agencies and international bodies committed to the fight to extend help to the needy, subject only to the policies and priorities set by our governing bodies.
+We are acquiring 25,000 acres of land extending from the Volta River to an area behind the new international airport in Bundase, to build The Kingdom City, which will encompass all the structures of the Cosmopolitan Aid Foundation.
+As coalition builders, in the effort to make our projects become auto-sustainable in the future, we will work co-operatively with all individuals and groups, for-profit and not-for-profit corporations and organisations, with government agencies and international bodies committed to the fight to extend help to the needy, subject only to the policies and priorities set by our governing bodies.

-We welcome and respect ongoing international initiatives and national policies to take care and give support to students, vulnerable children and disadvantaged people, fight poverty, ignorance and diseases such as High Blood Pressure, Diabetes, Cancer, Malaria, Immunisable diseases and AIDS.
+We welcome and respect ongoing international initiatives and national policies to care for and support students, vulnerable children, and disadvantaged people, and to fight poverty, ignorance, and diseases such as high blood pressure, diabetes, cancer, malaria, immunisable diseases, and AIDS.
 Our activities will be in union and collaboration with other stakeholders.

-• it will enhance access to quality education tailored to the needs of our third world countries and impoverished communities of the rich nations.
+- It will enhance access to quality education tailored to the needs of our third world countries and impoverished communities in wealthy nations.

-• it will help train doctors, nurses and allied health personnel, business, computer, science and education personnel, who will reduce our chronic deficit of these professionals.
+- It will help train doctors, nurses, allied health personnel, business professionals, computer scientists, and educators, thereby reducing our chronic deficit of these professionals.

-• it would be our humble contribution to the positioning of our countries for success in taking them from their condition of dependable raw material producing countries to manufacturing nations.
+- It will be our humble contribution to positioning our countries for success, transforming them from raw material producers to manufacturing nations.

-• it will not only create a profession for the beneficiaries but also jobs for thousands of our people.
+- It will not only create professions for the beneficiaries but also jobs for thousands of our people.

-• it will help us possess our own research institutes of the level of the first world to meet the great challenges we have with HIV, Ebola, Malaria and other conditions.
+- It will help us establish research institutes of a first-world standard to meet the great challenges we face with HIV, Ebola, malaria, and other conditions.

-• we would have reduced the "brain drain" to the developed countries so that the third world intellectuals can contribute to the development of their countries.
+- We will have reduced the "brain drain" to developed countries, enabling third world intellectuals to contribute to the development of their own countries.